RobbinLawDMIT2018/gittest4/readme.md

 - open VS and File/Open the folder.
 This creates a .vs dir
 - create a readme.md or fun.txt file under the folder.
 Right click on folder in Solution Explorer, Add/NewFile.
 - View/Terminal.
 It opens at the directory path.
+- run git status to see that this is NOT a repo yet.
 - from the terminal run git init and a .git hidden file is created.
+- again run git status to see that this is now a repo but NO files are tracked, RED.
+- close VS and then reopen to reset the IDE, now it can see that this is a git repo.
 - run git status to see that the files are not tracked.
 - run git add readme.md to start tracking.
 - always run git status after each command.